 The airline industry is an extremely competitive business.
 In addition to this heavy competition, they face a unique situation as once a flight leaves with an empty seat, the opportunity to recover that lost income is gone forever.

-At present there are five major airlines in the US domestic market: American, Delta, United, US Airways and Southwest Airlines.
+At present there are four major airlines in the US domestic market: American, Delta, United, and Southwest Airlines.
 All are fighting for the huge domestic market.
 At times the ladies and gents sitting in the revenue management divisions of these monsters decide to tweak their fares in order to “one up” the competition.
 Let me give you an example in the lucrative Hawaii market:

 Delta Airlines has hubs in Atlanta, Salt Lake City, Cincinnati, and New York City.
 American has hubs in Dallas and Chicago.
 Delta may decide to go after American at one of American’s hubs by offering an extremely low fare ($200 round trip) from Dallas to Honolulu on Delta Airlines.
 Why would they do that?
 Maybe American has opened up a new route in another strong Delta market in the southeast and is stealing what Delta once thought was their captive audience.
 Delta has decided to get even with American, even if it costs them money at their small operation in Dallas.